Coronavirus digest: UK's Health Secretary says COVID-19 could be around 'forever' | DW | 20.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Health Secretary, Sajid Javid, says the UK must learn to live with COVID-19.
-Meanwhile, daily COVID-19 infections and the seven-day incidence rate have reached a new high in Germany.
+Meanwhile, daily coronavirus infections and the seven-day incidence rate have reached a new high in Germany.
 DW has the latest.

 The UK's Health Secretary Sajid Javid told British Broadcaster Sky News that COVID-19 wasn't going away and that people might need annual vaccinations.